 Except where otherwise stated below, immaterial matters less than \$3,000,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
-This amount is not necessarily indicative of amounts that would require adjustment to, or disclosure in, the financial statements.
+This amount is not necessarily indicative of amounts that would require adjustment to, or disclosure in, the basic financial statements.

-- 36. Except as listed in Appendix A, there are no transactions that have not been properly recorded and reflected in the financial statements. - 37.
-The City has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 38.
-Regarding related parties:

-a.
-We have disclosed to you the identity of the City's related parties and all the related-party relationships and transactions of which we are aware.
+- 37. Except as listed in Appendix A, there are no transactions that have not been properly recorded and reflected in the financial statements. - 38.
+The City has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 39.
+Regarding related parties: - a.
+We have disclosed to you the identity of all the City's related parties and all the related-party relationships and transactions of which we are aware. - b.

-b.
 To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements.

-- 39. In preparing the financial statements in accordance with GAAP, management uses estimates.
+- 40. In preparing the financial statements in accordance with GAAP, management uses estimates.
 All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.
 It is reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events. - b.
-The effect of the change would be material to the financial statements. - 40.
-There are no:
+The effect of the change would be material to the financial statements.

+41. There are no:
-a.
-Instances of identified or suspected noncompliance with laws, regulations, or provisions of contracts or grant agreements whose effects should be considered when preparing the financial statements, or other instances that warrant the attention of those charged with governance.

-b.
-Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements and that have not been disclosed to you and accounted for and disclosed in accordance with GAAP.

-c.
-Known actual or likely instances of abuse that have occurred that could be quantitatively or qualitatively material to the financial statements.

-d.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments.

-- 41. The City has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets, nor has any asset been pledged as collateral. - 42.
-The City has complied with all aspects of contractual agreements that may affect the financial statements. - 43.
-No department or agency of the City has reported a material instance of noncompliance to us. - 44.
-The City has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 45.
-We have identified significant assumptions and factors affecting derivatives as disclosed in Note 9.
-The assumptions are reflective of management's intent and ability to carry out specific courses of action and the significant assumptions used are consistent with the City's plans and past experience. - 46.
-Other than those described in Note 20 to the financial statements, no events have occurred after September 30, 2021, but before March 14, 2022, the date the financial statements were available to be issued, that require consideration as adjustments to, or disclosures in, the financial statements. - 47.
-Regarding supplementary information: - a.
-We confirm that we are responsible for the required supplementary information.

-b.
-The required supplementary information is measured and presented in accordance with GASB Standards.
+- a.
+Instances of identified or suspected noncompliance with laws, regulations, or provisions of contracts or grant agreements whose effects should be considered when preparing the financial statements, or other instances that warrant the attention of those charged with governance. - b.
+Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements and that have not been disclosed to you and accounted for and disclosed in accordance with GAAP. - c.
+Known actual or likely instances of abuse that have occurred that could be quantitatively or qualitatively material to the financial statements. - d.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments. - 42.
+The City has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets, nor has any asset been pledged as collateral. - 43.
+The City has complied with all aspects of contractual agreements that may affect the financial statements. - 44.
+No department or agency of the City has reported a material instance of noncompliance to us. - 45.
+The City has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 46.
+Other than those described in Note 21 to the financial statements, no events have occurred after September 30, 2022, but before March 8, 2023, the date the financial statements were issued, that require consideration as adjustments to, or disclosures in, the financial statements. - 47.
+Regarding required supplementary information: - a.
+We confirm that we are responsible for the required supplementary information. - b.
+The required supplementary information is measured and presented in accordance with GAAP.